-Iowans, who live in the Hawkeye State, are usually looking for fast growing shade trees to cast some cooling shade on their residential landscapes.
-Planting trees in Iowa will definitely depend on where you live – the Young Drift Plains, Driftless Area orThe Dissected Till Plains – and the benefits you expect from the tree.
+Iowans, who live in the Hawkeye State, are usually looking for fast-growing shade trees to cast some cooling shade on their residential landscapes.
+Planting trees in Iowa will definitely depend on where you live – the Young Drift Plains, the Driftless Area orThe Dissected Till Plains – and the benefits you expect from the tree.

 You may want to enhance your residential landscape with colorful flowering trees like the fragrant Royal Empress, which grows well in Iowa and gives you the benefits of a spring flowering tree that is large enough to also be a shade tree.
 Some of the best trees for Iowa landscapes can be found right here at Fast Growing Trees Nursery.

+The Iowa state tree is the Northern Red Oak.
 Tama was designated the state soil of Iowa in 1917.
 It is considered to be one of the Hawkeye State’s most rich and productive soils.
-It consists of a dark brown, silty clay loam and is found covering around 825,000 acres in 26 counties of east-central and eastern Iowa.
+It consists of a dark brown, silty clay loam and is found hovering around 825,000 acres in 26 counties of east-central and eastern Iowa.

 Gorgeous Iowa landscapes are usually a mixture of different types of hardy shade trees and flowering trees that grow well in the Hawkeye State, as well as evergreen and fruit trees.